Cleaning handbags: Perfection vs best achievable results – a case study

 How do we know that Ms Feign wrote those letters?

-Because the handwriting on the notes was identical to the handwriting on her Small Claims Court filing (how careless can one get?).
+Because the handwriting on the notes was identical to the handwriting on her Small Claims Court filing (how moronic can one get?).

 As regards the Small Claims Court lawsuit, the star witnesses were the “before restoration” photographs and the actual Louis Vuitton handbag that Ms Feign claimed had been “ruined”.
 After hearing Ms Feign’s story, the judge awarded her $0.00 (zero dollars).